-Sidecar is essentially just an extension of Apple’s AirPlay option, which has been responsible for external displays for years.
-It’s also another place for a glitch to happen.
+Sidecar is essentially just an extension of Apple’s AirPlay option responsible for external displays for years.
+Unfortunately, it’s also another place for a glitch to happen.
 Here’s how to make sure it works properly:

-- Navigate to System Preferences ➙ Displays on your Mac.
+- Navigate to System Settings > Control Center on your Mac.

 Restart your Mac and iPad

 To restart your Mac, simply click the Apple icon in the menu bar and then Restart.
-For iPad, hold the screen lock button until the screen goes black and then hold it again until it shows the Apple logo.
+The iPad holds the screen lock button until the screen goes black and then holds it again until it shows the Apple logo.